danielmlow/danielmlow.github.io/_pages/about.md

 # Training

-- 2023-2024 - NIMH T32 Postdoctoral Fellowship, Department of Epidemiology, Harvard Chan School of Public Health & Department of Psychology, Harvard University
+- 2023-2024 - NIMH T32 Postdoctoral Fellowship, CAUSALab, Department of Epidemiology, Harvard Chan School of Public Health & Department of Psychology, Harvard University

 # Education

 - 2024 - PhD in Speech and Hearing Bioscience and Technology, Harvard University
 - 2018 - MA in Language and Communication Technologies, University of Groningen, the Netherlands
 - 2018 - MSc in Cognitive Science, University of Trento, Italy
-- 2015 - BA in Neurolinguistics & Psycholinguistics, University of Buenos Aires, Argentina
+- 2015 - BA in Psycholinguistics & Neurolinguistics, University of Buenos Aires, Argentina

 # Interests